qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 in the :guilabel:`General` tab under :menuselection:`Settings --> Options`
 you can select:

-|checkbox| :guilabel:`Prompt to save project changes when required`
+|checkbox| :guilabel:`Prompt to save project and data source changes when required`

 |checkbox| :guilabel:`Warn when opening a project file saved with an older
 version of QGIS`